Home » Automobile engg » Cylinder Head: Diagram, Parts, Functions, Types, Uses, [PDF]

 The advantage of installing this type is that the exhaust ports are also more efficient, plus the head does not get hot when compared to the flathead type.
 It also brings the camshaft closer to the crankshaft.

-An OHC cylinder head is available with two configurations which are single and dual.
+An OHC cylinder head is available in two configurations which are single and dual.
 In a single OHC cylinder head, there are intake and exhaust valves in a single camshaft.
-In a dual OHC cylinder head, there are two separate camshafts for the intake and exhaust valve.
+In a dual OHC cylinder head, there are two separate camshafts for the intake and exhaust valves.

 Advantages of Cylinder and Head